It's time to party!

 Step 1: Start planning your virtual fundraising event.

-It’s critical that you start with a goal so you can easily measure success.
-Is your ultimate goal more money, more donors, more community involvement?
-For many of our clients, setting dual goals (we will raise this much money, and we will increase our donors by this percent) gives them the most bang for their buck.
+It’s critical to start with a goal so you can easily measure success.
+Is your ultimate goal more money raised, more donors, or more community involvement?
+For many of our clients, setting dual goals (we will raise this much money and increase our donors by this percentage) gives them the most bang for their buck.

 Step 2: Decide which type of virtual fundraising event you want to host.